-When most of us started traveling, it was necessary to haul around an entire dictionary in the language (or languages) along your route.
+We just love apps!
+They save us time, conserve paper, and are easy to “carry” with us.
+When most of us started traveling, it was necessary to haul around an entire dictionary in the language (or languages) along our routes.
 I remember browsing through bookstores, searching not for the best language dictionaries to take on the road, but the thinnest and lightest.
-It’s not a big surprise that they rarely delivered when I needed them (they were usually still in the hotel room).
+It’s not a big surprise that they rarely were exactly what I wanted.
+But these days, all that has changed.
+Here’s our review of the best translation apps.
+It’s never been easier to look up exactly what you want to say.

 Thank goodness for smart phones and all the apps they can store!
 Today, there are literally dozens of top-rated translation apps to use as international travel tools, but which to download?
 The answer will come down to personal choice and need, but any app worth your time will have at least two of the following three features.